 grid.zip is the name of the Oracle Grid Infrastructure image zip file.
-For example, on Linux systems, the name of the Oracle Grid Infrastructure image zip file is linuxx64\12201\grid\home.zip.
+For example, on Linux systems, the name of the Oracle Grid Infrastructure image zip file is linuxx64_12201_grid_home.zip.

 - You must extract the zip image software into the directory where you want your Grid home to be located. - Download and copy the Oracle Grid Infrastructure image files to the local node only.
 During installation, the software is copied and installed on all other nodes in the cluster. - 2.
-Log in as the grid user, and start the Oracle Grid Infrastructure installer by running the following command:
+Configure the shared disks for use with Oracle ASM Filter Driver: - a.
+Log in as the root user and set the environment variable ORACLE_HOME to the location of the Grid home.